xcart/xcart-docs/_pages/kb_en/look_and_feel/managing_images.md

   - /uploading_custom_images_onto_your_stores_server.html
 ---

-X-Cart resizes original images to display them on a gage.
+X-Cart resizes original images to display them on a page.
 All images in X-Cart can be managed in the **Look&Feel** -> **Images** section of the admin backend where you can configure the default image settings and upload custom images if required.

 ![images.png]({{site.baseurl}}/attachments/ref_zyQIOcia/images.png)